This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Here are tips to help you arrive with ease:

-The nearest major airport is McCarran International Airport (LAS) in Las Vegas, Nevada.
+- By Air: The nearest major airport is McCarran International Airport (LAS) in Las Vegas, Nevada.

 Alternatively, you can fly into Salt Lake City International Airport (SLC) in Salt Lake City, Utah.
 From either of these airports, you will need to rent a car and drive to Zion.